 The assumption that your employees are one of the main threats to your cybersecurity is one component of the Zero Trust method.
 Employee data mismanagement is a serious risk that can bypass even your cutting-edge cybersecurity measures.
 It’s also very easy to overlook due to the huge scope of internal data and the number of employees, especially in large organizations.

 For this reason, Zero Trust recommends granting only limited access to every employee.
-Employees should only be given access to the resources needed for their job.
-This limits employees' privileges, but it also contains the damage that could be caused if their credentials were exposed.
+Using least privilege access, employees should only be given access to the resources needed for their job.
+This limits employees’ privileges, but it also contains the damage that could be caused if their credentials were exposed.

 Automate context collection and response